 This is one of those no-brainer questions you probably answered automatically with no conscious thought.
 Of course, the answer is marketing, right?
-After all, everyone knows that marketing creates content, and sales uses it to sell—to close deals and generate revenue.
+After all, everyone knows that sales reps use marketing content to close deals and generate revenue.

 In theory, marketing folks have a finger on the collective pulse of the market.
 They know what customers need, what they want and the kind of content that will best convey the value proposition.

 Most of us have probably heard that more than 60% of the buyer’s journey is complete before a rep even enters the picture.
 While there may be some truth to this in simpler sales scenarios, the rep is still a critical component in more complex sales engagements and, for these, they need and want content.

 DIY content is usually frowned upon for a number of reasons.
 It may not be consistent with corporate branding or messaging.
 It may violate style and usage guidelines established to guarantee a consistent look and feel.
 Finally, there is the potential for such content to come off as amateurish—embarrassing at best and, at worst, an aesthetic disaster.

 And this is time NOT invested in active selling.
 In fact, the same source suggests that reps spend only a third of their time actively selling.
 But that’s a problem that goes beyond content and gets to the nitty gritty of how reps are managed and the non-selling demands on their time.

 So, what’s the solution?

 The real question is: does marketing content work?
 Does the content sales creates get the job done or the content the marketing team creates?
 What content closes deals—the ultimate responsibility of all reps?
 The answer, which we detail in Part II of this blog series, may surprise you.

 Check out how you can use VR and AR to win sales at trade shows!See Now